-Depending on application needs and lidar types, there may be several possible combinations of transmitter and receiver to satisfy the same goal.
-Choose the best one depending on science need, technical feasibility, cost, performance, reliability, etc.

-□ To choose tunable lasers or not depends on the application needs, e.g., resonance fluorescence and DIAL lidars usually need to be tunable, while conventional Mie, Rayleigh, and Raman scattering lidars can use fixed wavelengths.

-Selection of pulse energy, repetition rate, and duration time, mainly concerns the SNR, measurement resolution, as well as cost, volume, mass, etc to the entire system.

-□ Selection of telescope area, type, configuration; detector type, size, quantum efficiency, maximum count rate; filter type, size, bandwidth, transmission, mainly concerns the SNR, measurement resolution, as well as cost, volume, mass, etc to the entire system.
+- □ Depending on application needs and lidar types, there may be several possible combinations of transmitter and receiver to satisfy the same goal.
+Choose the best one depending on science need, technical feasibility, cost, performance, reliability, etc. - □ To choose tunable lasers or not depends on the application needs, e.g., resonance fluorescence and DIAL lidars usually need to be tunable, while conventional Mie, Rayleigh, and Raman scattering lidars can use fixed wavelengths. - ☐ Selection of pulse energy, repetition rate, and duration time, mainly concerns the SNR, measurement resolution, as well as cost, volume, mass, etc. to the entire system. - □ Selection of telescope area, type, configuration; detector type, size, quantum efficiency, maximum count rate; filter type, size, bandwidth, transmission, mainly concerns the SNR, measurement resolution, as well as cost, volume, mass, etc. to the entire system.

-Pulsed Alexandrite Ring Laser (PARL) based mobile Fe-resonance/Rayleigh/Mie Doppler lidar for simultaneous measurements of temperature (30-110 km), wind (75-110 km), Fe density (75-115 km), aerosols/clouds (10-100 km), and gravity waves in both day and night through an entire year with high accuracy, precision, & resolution.

-Lídar Innovatíon
+MRI Fe Doppler Lidar

-[Chu et al., ILRC, 2008]
+[Chu et al., ILRC, 2010]